 '''

+Hostname or ip of the remote machine, in case it is the docker

+host you can use 'host.docker.internal' for Windows and MacOS.

+In the case of Linux you can use '172.17.0.1' (the ip of the

+docker bridge on the host)

+host: host.docker.internal

 port: 22

 fingerprint of the remote machine.
 This is used to verify the

 authenticity of the remote machine.

 fingerprint: "ssh-rsa ..."

 Username and private key to use for authentication on the remote

 machine

 identity:

 username: username

 key: /path/to/private_key.pem

 Once the SSH connection is established, a tunnel is created to

 forward traffic from the local machine to the remote machine.

 tunnel:

 The port and ip on the tunnel container.
 The ip is always

 0.0.0.0 as we want the algorithm container to be able to

 connect.

 bind:

 ip: 0.0.0.0

 port: 8000

 The port and ip on the remote machine.
 If the data source runs

 on this machine, the ip most likely is 127.0.0.1.

 dest:

 ip: 127.0.0.1

 port: 8000

+Whitelist URLs and/or IP addresses that the algorithm containers are

+allowed to reach using the http protocol.

+whitelist:

+domains:

+- google.com

+- github.com

+- host.docker.internal # docker host ip (windows/mac)

+ips:

+- 172.17.0.1 # docker bridge ip (linux)

+- 8.8.8.8

+ports:

+- 443

 Settings for the logger

 logging:

 Controls the logging output level.
 Could be one of the following

 levels: CRITICAL, ERROR, WARNING, INFO, DEBUG, NOTSET

+'''

+'''

+level:

 DEBUG

-level:

-Filename of the log-file, used by RotatingFileHandler

-file:

-my_node.log

 whenever the output needs to be shown in the console

 use_console: true

 The number of log files that are kept, used by RotatingFileHandler

 backup_count: 5

 Size kb of a single log file, used by RotatingFileHandler

 max_size:

 1024

-format: input for logging.Formatter,
+Format: input for logging.Formatter,

 format:

 "%(asctime)s - %(name)-14s - %(levelname)-8s - %(message)s"

 datefmt:

 "%Y-%m-%d %H:%M:%S"

+(optional) set the individual log levels per logger name, for example

+mute some loggers that are too verbose.

+loggers:

+- name: urllib

+level: warning

+- name: requests

+level: warning

+- name: engineio.client

+level: warning

+- name: docker.utils.config

+level: warning

+- name: docker.auth

+level: warning

+Additional debug flags

+debug:

+Set to 'true' to enable the Flask/socketio into debug mode.

+socketio: false

+Set to 'true' to set the Flask app used for the LOCAL proxy service

+into debug mode

+proxy_server: false

 directory where local task files (input/output) are stored

+task_dir: C:\Users\<your-user>\AppData\Local\vantage6\node\mydir

+Whether or not your node shares some configuration (e.g. which images are

+allowed to run on your node) with the central server.
+This can be useful

+for other organizations in your collaboration to understand why a task

+is not completed.
+Obviously, no sensitive data is shared.
+Default true

+share_config: true

 '''

-''' task_dir: C:\Users\<your-user>\AppData\Local\vantage6\node\mydir

-Whether or not your node shares some configuration (e.g. which images are allowed to run on your node) with the central server.
-This can be useful for other organizations in your collaboration to understand why a task is not completed.
-Obviously, no sensitive data is shared.
-Default true share_config: true '''